vlad-timotei/wpgp-tools/README.md

 ### Known issues
-- only works for Chrome/Edge
 - it's an unpacked extension
 - doesn't display Close all btn when Quick Links are fired (future release will fix it)
 - the repo doesn't use workflows to build the release additional zip - I couldn't make it work - if anyone has some hints, let me know.
-- tooltip overlap for the Quick Links section (should be fixed upstream)
+- tooltips overlap for the Quick Links section (should be fixed upstream)
+- not all buttons work on mobile since they have a .click listener not a .touch one

 ### Contributing
 Contributions are welcome, bugreports, suggestions and even pull requests!
 No limitations, shoot for the stars!